 What is the purpose of this project?

-The aim of this work is to understand the experience of patients and those supporting them who have recently attended cancer services at Imperial College Healthcare NHS Trust.
+The aim of this work is to understand the experience of patients and those supporting them who have recently experienced cancer services at Imperial College Healthcare NHS Trust.
 The insights we learn will inform our future improvement work.

 Our hospitals aspire to provide high quality cancer care for all patients.
 We know we can do more to support people, and we would like to understand what we can do differently to improve experiences for our patients, and those who are supporting them.